gadavivi/CsvToTable/README.md

-# CsvToTable#
+# CsvToTable

-This app let generte a table from a given CSV.
+This app let you generte a table from a given CSV.
-The app let you filtering and sorting by over the table data.
+The app let you filter and sort the table data.

 ### Getting Started